caol777/caol777.github.io/_posts/2025-12-01-KOTH Writeup.md

 * **Linux:** `/root/flag.txt`
 * **Windows:** `\Users\Administrator\Desktop\flag.txt`

-Also, for the sake of fun, you couldn't change the root/Administrator password.
+Also, for the sake of fun, you couldn't change the root/Administrator password!

 There were also trivia questions that would give us points if we answered them correctly and fast enough.